This vibrant vegan pad Thai is healthy, flavoursome, and a true celebration of vegetables!

 Which vegetables can I use in this dish?

-If you are looking to bulk up your pad thai you can add some plant based protein!
-I love serving this dish with some crispy tofu – check out my crispy tofu burgers recipe to find out how to make your tofu perfectly crisp!
+If you are looking to bulk up your pad Thai you can also add some plant based protein!
+I love serving this dish with some crispy tofu - check out my crispy tofu burgers recipe to find out how to make your tofu perfectly crisp!

 You could also add in some quorn chicken, tempeh, or seitan to this recipe.
 The choice is yours!